RaiderHCPlay/RaiderHCPlay/README.md

 Hi!
 I'm Paweł Fabrycki (also known as RaiderHCPlay), a TypeScript Developer.
 I create desktop apps like Shutdownator (still in making).
-I love TypeScript and HTML but I hate CSS (I don't know how to center a div but I know how to center text).
+I love writing in TypeScript.
 Currently student.